Skip to main content

 Why Is the Blood-Brain Barrier so Important?

-The (BBB) is a highly selective semipermeable border of endothelial cells that prevents solutes in the circulating blood from non-selectively crossing into the extracellular fluid of the central nervous system where neurons reside.
+The blood-brain barrier (BBB) is a highly selective semipermeable border of endothelial cells that prevents solutes in the circulating blood from non-selectively crossing into the extracellular fluid of the central nervous system where neurons reside.
 The loss of sex hormones, particularly estrogen, weakens this barrier.

 This “leaky” BBB allows inflammatory molecules and peripheral immune cells from the general circulation to enter the brain, further fueling the fire of neuroinflammation.
 This breakdown is a critical step in the pathway from systemic inflammation, often driven by metabolic disease, to specific neuro-inflammatory processes that damage brain tissue.
 Restoring hormonal balance helps to reinforce the BBB, protecting the brain from external inflammatory insults and preserving its unique, controlled environment.